GlitchedCode/gameofliferemastered/README.md

 - Click on a populated square to kill that unit
 - Middle mouse button clears the board
 - Right mouse button computes a turn
-- Press space for autoplay (1/4 of a second per turn)
+- Press space to toggle autoplay (1/4 of a second per turn)

 Right now the game runs on a hardcoded 200 rows by 300 columns grid, and the only unit type currently available is called Cell, which behaves like the original *Life* cells.